cserby/nestjs-showcase/src/iiot/README.md

 * Telemetry data received from the devices in the form of an HTTP API: `GET /iiot`, implemented in [iiot.controller.ts]().

+The endpoint `POST /iiot/:deviceId` allows HTTP users to request configuration changes from the device.
+The communication channel between the HTTP Controller and the WebSocket Gateway is an RxJS Observable.

 # IIoT Platform Architecture

 ## Services